thingsboard/thingsboard.github.io/docs/iot-gateway/guides/how-to-connect-modbus-device.md

 ## Device information

-For the purpose of this guide, we will use Raspberry Pi with Modbus server to emulate Modnus device.
+For the purpose of this guide, we will use Raspberry Pi with Modbus server to emulate Modbus device.
-We will use [Modbus connector](/docs/iot-gateway/config/modbus/) to connect to the device and collect data.
+We will use [Modbus connector](/docs/iot-gateway/config/modbus/) to collect data.

-At this moment the only info about the device are:
+The info available at this moment:

 | Parameter     | Our value            |